 Utilize the built-in Linux driver, without the need for any additional downloads.

-Q1.
-When P-9 Race outputs location data, is it referring to the location of the antenna or the main unit?
+- When the P-9 Race outputs location data, is it referring to the position of the antenna or the main unit?